OpenVoiceOS/ovos-docker/docs/getting-started/docker/images.md

 Open Voice OS is a sofisticated piece of software which has several [components](../../about/glossary/components.md).
 These components have been split into containers to provide a better isolation and a [microservices](https://en.wikipedia.org/wiki/Microservices) approach.

+!!! info "GUI images size"

+    The GUI container images are larger than the other images as they need many QT libraries and [GStreamer](https://en.wikipedia.org/wiki/GStreamer) plugins in order to provide all the features supported by the voice assistant.

 ## Supported CPU architectures

 Container images could be used for different CPU architectures using the [multi-platform images](https://docs.docker.com/build/building/multi-platform/) feature.